yhiraki/dot-emacs.d/README.md

 Included Packages
 =================

+This is a list of some of the most important packages you will get.

 + CEDET development version - semantic, EDE (Projects), etc.
 + ECB - windows displaying information (similar to eclipse windows)
 + ELDOC - mode-line information when cursor is on point